 - Dropout layer

-Keras is used for face recognition, computer vision, and many other use cases that require deep neural networks.
+The popular applications of Keras are face recognition, computer vision, and other use cases that require deep neural networks.

-Perhaps the most widely used and useful general-purpose machine learning framework, Scikit-learn contains all the tools for statistics, for example, classification, regression, dimensionality reduction, clustering, etc. It is free and contains almost all the popular algorithms, like Naïve Bayes, Decision tree, KNN, SVM, etc.
+Perhaps the most widely used and useful general-purpose machine learning framework, Scikit-learn, contains all the tools for statistics, including classification, regression, dimensionality reduction, and clustering.
+It is free and contains almost all the popular algorithms, like Naïve Bayes, Decision tree, KNN, and SVM.